 2. Can you say how 10 May is an ‘autumn day’ in South Africa?

-Answer: 10th May is an autumn day in Southern Africa because on that day there was the largest meeting of international leaders on Southern African Soil to establish the first democratic, non-racial government in South Africa.
+Answer: 10th of May is an autumn day in Southern Africa because on that day there was the largest meeting of international leaders on Southern African Soil to establish the first democratic, non-racial government in South Africa.

 3. At the beginning of his speech, Mandela mentions “an extraordinary human disaster”.
 What does he mean by this?
 What is the “glorious … human achievement” he speaks of at the end?